 Grant Program Criteria Highlights

-- Range project grants applied for must have a substantive public benefit.
+- Proposed range projects must have a substantive public benefit.

 - Applicants must provide evidence that the range is or will be approved by the appropriate local government or landowning agency.